tanagra.js 1.0.6

 Contributing

 I welcome contributions to the project.
 You might want to start with some n00b issues.
-Otherwise, just browse the issues and pick one.
-You might want to email me to let me know you're working on it.
+If you do pick up an issue, you can email me to let me know you're working on it, to avoid duplication.

 Roadmap